day8/re-com/README.md

 ## Helping

 1. A lein template is needed.
-2. Where our docs are wrong or fall short, write up the alternative.
+2. Where the docs are wrong or fall short, write up something better.  <crickets>  :-)
 3. See the list of missing things above
 4. Test re-com on new browsers and iron out any quirks.
 Our focus is strictly Chrome.